→ Lamb Chambers, London

 Is it more cost effective to instruct you directly or through a solicitor?

-Because barristers' overheads are less than solicitors we have traditionally been able to charge lower hourly rates than comparably experienced solicitors.
+Because barristers' overheads are less than solicitors we can charge lower hourly rates than comparably experienced solicitors.
 Often much of the work that would be done by a solicitor, such as photo-copying and collating documents you will be able to do yourself.
 Some solicitors, particularly large firms, engage more than one person on a case as well as instructing a barrister, and clients pay unnecessarily for this duplication.
 Some people will prefer to have all the work, however mundane, done by a professional in which case they may be better off using a solicitor.

 Do we instruct you or your chambers?

-I, like all practising barristers, work independently rather than in partnership.
+I work independently, not in partnership, and your contract will generally be with me alone.
 Members of chambers such as mine pool expenses and provide practical and professional assistance to each other.
 If I were, for instance, double booked I would normally suggest that someone from my chambers cover that work.
 The client would not have to agree to that but if they did they would enter into a separate agreement with the other barrister.
-Also because most of my clients pay legal fees out of their own pockets, rather than from a bottomless corporate fund, I am conscious of the need to control and give meaningful information about costs.

 Do you accept no win/no fee work?